 - All Year 8 and 9 students undertake the standard core program as outlined in the Year 8&9 Handbook. - Year 8 and 9 students select four semester-length elective learning units per year. - All Year 8 and 9 students are required to select at least one elective learning unit from each of the two noncore VELS domains: The Arts and Design, Creativity & Technology.
-They also have two unrestricted choices each year. - The college will offer semester-length English and Maths Bridging Units in the elective block.
-Only one class of each subject will be offered at each of Years 8 and 9 per year. - Entry into the Bridging Units will be by invitation only, based on an analysis of student academic results in the previous semester or year in the relevant subject.
-The determination of the entry requirements is the sole province of the college. - Families will receive a written invitation for their son and/or daughter to join this support program.
+They also have two unrestricted choices each year. - The College will offer semester-length English and Maths Bridging Units in the elective block.
+The number of classes offered will be dictated by the number of students that meet the standards. - Entry into the Bridging Units will be by invitation only, based on an analysis of student academic results in the previous semester or year in the relevant subject.
+The determination of the entry requirements is the sole province of the College. - Families will receive a formal invitation for their son and/or daughter to join this support program.
 This will be sent prior to online Student Subject Selection.
 Students and families may elect to accept or decline the invitation without prejudice. - Students invited into, and accepting entry into Bridging Units, still need to choose one elective Learning Unit from each of the two non-core VELS domains of The Arts and Design, Creativity & Technology.
-The Bridging Units must come from their unrestricted choices. - If invited, students are able to accept entry into both Bridging Units at Year 8 and/or Year 9. - The college may initiate "second round" offers into Bridging Units dependent on the level of initial acceptance and the overall number of students who meet the specified criteria. - The Learning & Teaching team will assess the viability of running Bridging Units in a given year, in conjunction with all other offered elective units.
+The Bridging Units must come from their unrestricted choices. - If invited, students are able to accept entry into both Bridging Units at Year 8 and/or Year 9. - The College may initiate further offers into Bridging Units dependent on the level of initial acceptance and the overall number of students who meet the specified criteria. - The Learning & Teaching team will assess the viability of running Bridging Units in a given year, in conjunction with all other offered elective units.